 According to local legend, a group of engineers from McDonnell Aircraft were boating in the nearby Harlan County Reservoir when their boat developed a serious leak.
 The group happened upon Royal’s founder and then owner, Harley Cole, who fixed their boat and subsequently was given an invitation to submit bids for making spare parts for McDonnell.
 Royal was awarded some contracts, and by 1958, the company was exclusively in the composites business.

 After Mr. Cole passed away in 1978, California-based M.C.
-Gill Corporation acquired Royal, and Stephen Gill ran this division through 1992.
-During this time, Royal acquired more aeronautic customers and was manufacturing primarily fiberglass covers and ducts for military aircraft.
+Gill Corporation acquired Royal.
+During this time, Royal acquired more aeronautic customers and was manufacturing primarily fiberglass covers and ductwork for military aircraft.

 In 1990, Royal broke ground for a new 20,000 square foot. building.
 Shortly after, in 1993, Phillip Gill moved to Nebraska and took control of Royal, bringing with him business from California.
 This enabled Royal to double in size to 18 employees.
 With its owner on site, Royal embarked on reinvesting profits to develop technology and acquire the equipment necessary to allow it to grow and compete in the structural composites arena.

-The company enjoyed continued growth, and in 1996, Royal purchased an autoclave and began making antennae for the GPS IIa global positioning satellite.
-In 2001, Royal reached a turning point.
-Believing they were vulnerable to low cost, low technology companies in other countries, Royal decided to develop its engineering capability.
-Royal now supplies primes and second tier suppliers with both quality engineering and on-time production.
+The company enjoyed continued growth, and in 1996, Royal purchased an autoclave and began making antennae for the GPS II, a global positioning satellite.
+In 2001, Royal started developing engineering capability and now supplies prime and second tier suppliers with both quality engineering and on-time production.
 Emphasis was placed on making parts requiring more sophisticated quality systems.
 By 2004, Royal had over 50 customers and was qualified to make structural graphite/epoxy parts for Boeing.

 In 2006, Royal qualified to NADCAP and AS9100 quality standards for graphite epoxy.
-Two years later, Phil Gill established an ESOP and began selling shares of Royal to the employees.
+Two years later, Phil Gill established an Employee Stock Ownership Plan (ESOP) and began selling shares of Royal to the employees.
 Royal expanded its plant to 52,000 square feet of building and employment reached 100.

-In 2011, Royal added an additional 30,000 square feet to their current facility, bringing it to a total of 82,000 square feet.
-With this addition came a 12,000 square foot clean room and places to store Royal’s newest equipment: a 12’x30’ autoclave, a Flow Water Jet Cutter, and a ply cutting table with conveyor system.
+Royal’s name was changed in 2010 from Royal Plastic Manufacturing to Royal Engineered Composites to more accurately reflect Royal’s business.
+In 2011, an additional 30,000 square feet were added to the current facility, bringing it to a total of 82,000.
+The addition featured a 12,000 square foot clean room, a 12’x30’ autoclave, a Flow Water Jet Cutter, and a ply cutting table with conveyor system.

-Royal Engineered Composites is a strategic ally and trusted partner in relentless pursuit of our customers’ success.
+Now as a modern composites company serving the aerospace industry, Royal Engineered Composites is a strategic ally and trusted partner in the relentless pursuit of our customer’s success.